 Ingredients

-- 2 cups salted butter softened (4 sticks)
+- 2 cups salted butter softened to room temperature (4 sticks)

-- 1 ยพ cups cane sugar I used unbleached, all natural cane sugar
+- 1 ยพ cups granulated sugar I used all natural cane sugar, white sugar may be used

 - 1 tablespoon vanilla extract plus 1 teaspoon

-- 5 cups cake flour scant; or white pastry flour
+- 5 cups cake flour spoon and level for scant 5 cups; or white pastry flour

 - 1 โ cups flour plus 2 tablespoons; I use organic all-purpose flour